-We began using First

-Defense® during the 2013

-calving season when we

-were treating what seemed

-like half of our calves for

-scours.
-Since using First

-Defense®, we have treated

-only four calves for scours

-out of our 600 head herd.

-First Defense® really

-works!"
+We began using First Defense[®] during the 2013 calving season when we were treating what seemed like half of our calves for scours.
+Since using First Defense[®], we have treated only four calves for scours out of our 600 head herd.
+First Defense[®] really works!"

-Brian Marshall Marshall & Fenner Farms 600 head cow/calf beef operation Malta Bend, Missouri need to use.
+Brad Bader Carrousel Farms 700 head beef operation Monroe, Wisconsin Brian Marshall Marshall & Fenner Farms 600 head cow/calf beef operation Malta Bend, Missouri